Lattice homology and Seiberg-Witten Floer spectra: Lattice Spectrum

 \begin{remark} It may be psychologically easier for the reader to ignore basepoints and replace (\ref{eq:5.1}) with

 The difference is largely cosmetic: let $X'$ be the space constructed as in (\ref{eq:5.3}) by using $\mathcal{F}'$ instead of $\mathcal{F}$.
 Let $S_h$ be the subset of $[k] \otimes \R$ consisting of the union of all cubes in $[k]$ of weight greater than or equal to $h$.
-Then the $S^1$-fixed point set of $X'$ is homeomorphic to $(\{0\} \times S_h) \sqcup (\{\infty\} \times S_h)$.
+Then the $S^1$-fixed point set of $X'$ is homeomorphic to

 We obtain $X$ from $X'$ by collapsing $\{\infty\} \times S_h$ in $X'$ to a single basepoint.
 As shown in \cite[Corollary 3.2.5]{Nemethi}, $S_h$ is contractible for $h$ sufficiently negative, in which case $X$ and $X'$ are $S^1$-homotopy equivalent.
 Note that we can additionally collapse $\{0\} \times S_h$ to a single point in order to make the fixed-point set a literal copy of $S^0$, which again does not change the homotopy type. \end{remark}

 For $h$ sufficiently negative, the inclusion of $S_h$ into $S_{h-2}$ is a homotopy equivalence, and in fact the latter deformation retracts onto the former \cite[Corollary 3.2.5]{Nemethi}.
 It follows that up to $S^1$-homotopy equivalence, decreasing $h$ corresponds to suspending $X$.